 Every December, we offer free parking with the aim of boosting local trade at Christmas.
-Shoppers are able to park for free after 3:00pm in all our P&D car parks and on street P&D bays in Durham City.
+Shoppers are able to park for free after 3:00pm in all Council owned on and off-street pay and display parking spaces.

 Grace Periods